jgerchen/polyintro/workflow/scripts/SFS/README.md

 # Scripts for generating and plotting side frequency spectra from mixed-ploidy VCF files
 ## Introduction
-This script generates simple and 2d site frequency spectra (SFS) from VCF files, allowing for variation in ploidy.
-In addition, it deals with the presence of missing data by subsampling alleles per population to a number of haplotyper defined by the user and only sides, counting only sides that are above the haplotype threshold.
+The main python script generates simple and 2d site frequency spectra (SFS) from VCF files, allowing for variation in ploidy using biallelic and invariant sites.
+It deals with the presence of missing data by subsampling alleles per population to a number of haplotypes defined by the user.
 It generates regular and folded SFSs.

 In addition, R scripts for plotting the results are provided.